xxs90/xxs90.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student in Northeastern University
+role: Student in University of Minnesota

 # Organizations/Affiliations to show in About widget
 # organizations: